FushengHao/CPEA/README.md

 ## Datasets
 Please follow mini-imagenet-tools (https://github.com/yaoyao-liu/mini-imagenet-tools) to obtain the miniImageNet dataset and put it in ./datasets/mini/.

+Please follow tiered-imagenet-tools (https://github.com/yaoyao-liu/tiered-imagenet-tools) to obtain the tieredImageNet dataset and put it in ./datasets/tiered/.

 ## Pretraining
 Please follow https://github.com/mrkshllr/FewTURE/tree/main to pretrain the backbone ViT-small and put it in ./initialization/miniimagenet.